 Summer schools can be a good opportunity to test out what it’s like to spend time outside of the UK – ideal if you are considering working abroad or studying abroad in the future.

 For students whose personal situation makes it difficult to go abroad for an extended period, a summer opportunity fits in well with the rest of their degree.
 It’s also often a supported, hassle-free way to travel – many institutions offer airport pick-ups and social programmes so there won’t be too much to organise in-country yourself.

 What can you expect from attending a Summer School abroad?

 A Summer School is a great opportunity to study something from outside your degree area, but relevant to your future plans.
-Most summer schools offer ‘academic credit’ – an official certificate from the university you’ve studied at – this is a great addition to your CV, and can be used as an activity towards the UWE Bristol Futures Award.
+Most summer schools offer ‘academic credit’ – an official certificate from the university you’ve studied at – this is a great addition to your CV.

 Please note: UWE Bristol does not permit credit transfer from credits earned at institutions abroad during summer school study.
 This means it is not possible to replace a module of your UWE Bristol degree with credit earned on a summer school.